 MD2.04 Students can recognize acceptable/unacceptable movement within a macromolecule by considering the atomic packing constraints.
 (Expert)

 MI1.
-Students can predict the existence of an interaction using structural information (e.g. bond lengths).
+Students can predict the existence of an interaction using structural and environmental information (e.g. bond lengths, charges, pH, dielectric constant)

 MI1.01 Students can distinguish between covalent and noncovalent interactions.
 (Novice)

-MI1.02 Students can identify the different non‐covalent interactions given a 3D structure.
+MI1.02 Students can identify the different non‐covalent interactions (e.g., hydrogen bonds, ionic interactions, van der Waals contacts, induced dipole) given a 3D structure.
 (Amateur)

 MI1.03 Students can predict whether a functional group (region) would be a hydrogen bond donor or acceptor.
 (Amateur)

-MI1.04 Students can render the 3D structure of a biomolecule so as to explain the electronic origin of the different non‐covalent interactions.
+MI1.04 Students can render the 3D structure of a biomolecule so as to demonstrate the ionic interactions and/or charge distribution of the different non‐covalent interactions.
 (Amateur)